byTheInK/Easier-Arch/README.md

 ```
 [iwd] adapter YOUR_ADAPTER set-property Powered on
 ```
-Now we are going to scan and get the networks.
+Now you are going to scan and get the networks.

 ```bash
 [iwd] station YOUR_DEVICE scan
 [iwd] station YOUR_DEVICE get-networks
 ```
-Now we can connect.
+Now you can connect.
 ```bash
 station YOUR_DEVICE connect YOUR_SSID
 ```